-A confirmation message displays.

-- 5. Select an option from the confirmation message: - OK-deletes the selected file and returns to the saved files list, which no longer includes the deleted file. - Cancel-returns to the saved files list without deleting the selected file.
+- 3. Select a file from the list and a confirmation message displays. - 4.
+Select an option from the confirmation message: - OK-deletes the selected file and returns to the saved files list, which no longer includes the deleted file. - Cancel-returns to the saved files list without deleting the selected file. - 5.
+Select Back on the toolbar to return to the Previous Vehicles and Data menu, select Home to return to the Home screen.